-Manuscript Review Program
+Manuscript/Large Project Review Program

 The Oakley Center annually sponsors and organizes up to six one-day manuscript review sessions to provide specialized feedback to those faculty members in Divisions I and II who are preparing monographs or other similarly large academic works prior to submission for publication.
-Please note that this program is open to Williams faculty only and review sessions are granted by application only.
+Please note that this program is open to Williams faculty and visitors and review sessions are granted by application only.
 For full details and applications instructions, please read the program guidelines.

 To facilitate the thriving of diverse faculty/staff intellectual life and particularly the development of interdisciplinary conversations and projects, the Oakley Center sponsors research seminars each year that involve a semester- or year-long commitment to convene regularly (8-10 meetings total).
-These seminars can be imaginatively construed, but their goal is to help bring a broad and diverse array of faculty, staff, and/or community members into directed conversation around a particular theme, approach, topic, etc. Facilitators must be Williams faculty and staff, and faculty and/or staff members who apply may engage with scholarship or creative work around a particular subject, and/or share work in progress.
+These seminars can be imaginatively construed, but their goal is to help bring a broad and diverse array of faculty, staff, and/or community members into directed conversation around a particular theme, approach, topic, etc. Facilitators must be Williams faculty and staff, and faculty and/or staff members who apply may engage with scholarship or creative work around a particular subject, and/or share works-in-progress.
 The number of participants typically ranges from five to ten.
 The Center is open to hybrid proposals that combine discussion with the circulation of research papers by participants.
 For full details and application instructions, please read the program guidelines.